-- 1. Start the Siemens SIMATIC Manager and configure a CPU as described at "Hardware configuration CPU". - 2.
-Designate the station as "...DP slave". - 3.
-Add your modules according to the real hardware assembly. - 4.
-Open the properties dialog of the DP interface of the CPU by means of a double-click at 'DP'. - 5.
-Set Interface type to "PROFIBUS". - Connect to PROFIBUS and preset an address (e.g. 3) and confirm with [OK]. - 7.
-Switch at Operating mode to "DP slave". - 8.
-Via Configuration you define the in-/output address area of the slave CPU, which are to be assigned to the DP slave. - 9.
-Save, compile and transfer your project to your CPU.
+1.5 Depioyment as Fi COFIDOS DE Slave Fast introduction In the following the deployment of the PROFIBUS section as "intelli- gent" DP slave on master system is described, which exclusively may be configured in the Siemens SIMATIC Manager.
+The following steps are required: 1.
+Configure a station with a CPU with operating mode DP slave.
+2. Connect to PROFIBUS and configure the in-/output area for the slave section.
+3. Save and compile your project.
+Configure another station with another CPU with operating mode DP master.
+Connect to PROFIBUS and configure the in-/output ranges for the master section.
+6. Save, compile and transfer your project to your CPU.
+Project engineering of the slave section Start the Siemens SIMATIC Manager and configure a CPU as described at "Hardware configuration - CPU".
+2. Designate the station as "DP slave".
+3. Add your modules according to the real hardware assembly.
+4. ● Open the properties dialog of the DP interface of the CPU by means of a double-click at 'MPI/DP'.
+Set Interface type to "PROFIBUS".
+6. Connect to PROFIBUS and preset an address (e.g. 3) and confirm with [OK].
+7. Switch at Operating mode to "DP slave" .
+8. Via Configuration you define the in-/output address area of the slave CPU, which are to be assigned to the DP slave.

+9. Save, compile and transfer your project to your CPU.